guyfedwards/medicspot/README.md

 ## Implementation
 You can use what ever server library you like but it must be written in [node](https://nodejs.org).
-The data of the cities must be stored in a [SQLite](https://www.sqlite.org/) database, and be loaded in from the [data source](data/) provided in this repo.
+The data of the locations must be stored in a [SQLite](https://www.sqlite.org/) database, and be loaded in from the [data source](data/) provided in this repo.

 We suggest using <http://knexjs.org> for this, mainly because its super simple to configure with SQLite.